 Sensitivity occurs when the tiny tubes, called tubules, that connect the inner layer of the enamel (dentin) to the inside of the tooth where the nerves live (the pulp) are exposed.
 When an aggravating substance reaches the nerve through the open tubules, it irritates the nerve, resulting in pain.
 Hot, cold, sweet, and acids can all cause aggravation to sensitive teeth, causing sufferers to have discomfort when eating and drinking or even when breathing in cold air.
 Thinning enamel, cracks from clenching and grinding, and receding gums are the most common reasons for tooth sensitivity.

 Not necessarily.
 Although cavities frequently cause tooth pain, there are other causes.
 Of course, if you think you have a cavity you should see your dentist right away to treat it immediately and prevent worsening disease.
-Still, there are other possible causes.
+Still, there are other possible causes of sensitive teeth symptoms.

 Yes.
 Every person experiences sensitivity in their own way and has their own triggers.
 Some people may only have mild discomfort while others may have more pronounced pain.
-Some may have trouble with cold while others are bothered by hot, sweets, acidic foods, or all of those.
+Some may have tooth sensitivity to cold substances while others are bothered by hot, sweets, acidic foods, or all of those.

 “I have been using CariFree gel toothpaste and rinse for about two years.
 My dentist recommended changing from my standard toothpaste and mouthwash, because my cavity incidents were so high.
 Since I have been on the CariFree regimen, I have not had a single cavity.
 This is clearly making a difference.”CTx3 Gel